 Sprinkler system promotes growth of wheat fungus

 WEST LAFAYETTE, Ind.
-This spring, a small portion of the Purdue University Agronomy Research Center may look more like an artists expression than a scientists research tool.
+This spring, a small portion of the Purdue University Agronomy Research Center looked more like an artists expression than a scientists research tool.

-A thousand white, plastic pipes, each four feet tall, emerged from the prairie at eight-foot intervals.
-A nozzle on each showers a thousand times as many wheat plants with a cool, fine mist of water.
+A thousand white, plastic pipes, each 4 feet tall, emerged from the prairie at 8-foot intervals.
+A nozzle on each showered a thousand times as many wheat plants with a cool, fine mist of water.

-But this wasnt art.
-It is the work Purdue agronomist Herb Ohm, graduate assistant Jim Uphaus and technician Dan McFatridge.
+But this wasn't art.
+It was the work Purdue agronomist Herb Ohm, graduate assistant Jim Uphaus and technician Dan McFatridge.

 The trio assembled the one-of-a-kind fungus irrigation system for the first time last year.
 This year, Ohm doubled the coverage size, using 11,000 feet of pipe to cover a 1.5-acre wheat nursery.